A Harvard epidemiologist has been on a

 something even my virology students know is wrong.
 Then he writes that

-against a 1918-like avian influenza virus.
+against the 1918-like avian influenza virus.

-justification for a work is wrong.
+justification for the work is wrong.

 Both Kawaoka and Fouchier have suggested that identifying mutations that

 improve aerosol transmission of avian influenza viruses in ferrets might help

 to detect strains with transmission potential, and help vaccine manufacture.
 I